matt1/TypescriptWebpackBoilerplate/README.md

-# TS Boiler Plate
+# Typescript + Webpack Boiler Plate

-Simple boiler-plate project that contains all of the required bits and pieces to get a basic Typescript + Webpack project started for serving as a compiled javascript bundle file.
+Simple boiler-plate project that contains all of the required bits and pieces to get a basic Typescript + Webpack project started for serving as a compiled javascript bundle file, complete with static HTML, images, and CSS etc.

 ## Features:
 * Compile all Typescript files & modules (and their dependencies) into a single